AnnaSyme/indoor-plants/README.md

 Steps:

-1/ extract chloroplast nanopore reads from all long reads 2/ keep a subset of these reads (longest, to x250 coverage) using filtlong 3/ assemble these with flye
+1/ extract chloroplast nanopore reads from all long reads

+2/ keep a subset of these reads (longest, to x250 coverage) using filtlong

+3/ assemble these with flye

-4/ polish that assembly with the long reads themselves 5/ trim and filter illumina reads with fastp
+4/ polish that assembly with the long reads themselves

+5/ trim and filter illumina reads with fastp

-6/ extract illumina chloroplast reads from all illumina reads 7/ downsample to X300 coverage with rasusa
+6/ extract illumina chloroplast reads from all illumina reads

+7/ downsample to X300 coverage with rasusa

-8/ polish the flye assembly with the short reads, with pilon 9/ do an additional assembly with Unicycler, which uses both long and short reads 10/ do an additional assembly with miniasm, using long reads.
+8/ polish the flye assembly with the short reads, with pilon

+9/ do an additional assembly with Unicycler, which uses both long and short reads

+10/ do an additional assembly with miniasm, using long reads

-11/ polish that assembly with minipolish and the long reads 12/ polish again with the short reads
+11/ polish that assembly with minipolish and the long reads

+12/ polish again with the short reads

-13/ compare the assemblies with mummer - dnadiff, to get delta files (then view in assemblytics.com) 14/ calculate stats for all read sets and assemblies with seqkit stats.
+13/ compare the assemblies with mummer - dnadiff, to get delta files (then view in http://www.assemblytics.com/)

+14/ calculate stats for all read sets and assemblies with seqkit stats.

+15/ upload assembly fasta files to https://chlorobox.mpimp-golm.mpg.de/geseq.html if you want to annotate the genomes.